COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(2)] monograph Ampicillin R Sterility Tests 〈71〉, Test for Sterility of the Product to Be Examined, Membrane Filtration
+USP PF [52(2)] mono Ampicillin R Sterility Tests 〈71〉, Test for Sterility of the Product to Be Examined, Membrane Filtration

 Sample solution:Dissolve 6 g of Ampicillin in 800 mL of Fluid D containing sufficient sterile penicillinase to inactivate the ampicillin, and swirl the vessel until dissolution is complete before filtering.